Proposed Revision to 220 - Higher Education Centers

 center must be within the approved

-and authorized programs of the institution.
+role and scope and authorized programs of the institution.

 2. Before a request is made to the Commissioner of Higher Education for approval to establish a higher education center or revise an existing authorization, the president shall document that the following conditions have been met.